American Enterprise Institute

 Founded in 1938, the organization is aligned with conservatism.
-AEI advocates in favor of private enterprise, limited government, and democratic capitalism.
+AEI advocates in favor of private enterprise, limited government, and liberal democracy.
 It is governed by a 29-member Board of Trustees.
 Approximately 185 authors are associated with AEI.
-Arthur C. Brooks served as president of AEI from January 2009 through July 1, 2019.
+Arthur C. Brooks served as president of AEI from 2009 to 2019.
 He was succeeded by Robert Doar.

 History

 Beginnings (1938–1954)

 AEI grew out of the American Enterprise Association (AEA), which was founded in 1938 by a group of New York businessmen led by Lewis H. Brown.
 AEI's founders included executives from Bristol-Myers, Chemical Bank, Chrysler, Eli Lilly, General Mills, and Paine Webber.

 AEA's early work in Washington, D.C. involved commissioning and distributing legislative analyses to Congress, which developed AEA's relationships with Melvin Laird and Gerald Ford.
 Brown eventually shifted AEA's focus to commissioning studies of government policies.
 These subjects ranged from fiscal to monetary policy and including health care and energy policy, and authors such as Earl Butz, John Lintner, former New Dealer Raymond Moley, and Felix Morley.
 Brown died in 1951, and AEA languished as a result.
 In 1952, a group of young policymakers and public intellectuals including Laird, William J. Baroody Sr., Paul McCracken, and Murray Weidenbaum, met to discuss resurrecting AEA.